d1-create/PyCoinFlipper/README.md

 # PyCoinFlipper
-A Python program to flip coins and return data such as the relativefrequency and more!
+A Python program to flip coins and return data such as the relativefrequency and more using simple for loops!
 # Prerequisites
 Python3.xx
 -- Random Libary